javimosch/logovote/knowledge.md

 ## Overview

 This project is a simple voting application called "Logovote".
 Users can vote on logos within different namespaces.
-It also includes a superadmin interface for managing namespaces.
+It also includes a superadmin interface for managing namespaces and data.

 ## Tech Stack